tinhpv/LearnOrDie/GCD/README.md

         }
 }
 ```
+> While this code will definitely work, using async for writes can be counter-intuitively be less performant. async calls will create a new thread, if there isn’t one immediately available to run the block.
+If your write call is faster than 1ms, it might be worth making it .sync, [according to Pierre Habouzit](https://mobile.twitter.com/pedantcoder/status/1081657739451891713 "according to Pierre Habouzit"), who worked on this code at Apple.
+As always, profile before optimizing!

 could use a serial queue without a barrier to solve the race condition
 but then we would lose the advantage of having concurrent read access to the array.